-What often throws people off the wagon when they are on a mission to losing weight?
+What often throws people off the wagon when they are on a mission to lose weight?

 …and how they react to it!